tanmaykshirsagar45-cyber/caster_wheel_urdf_navigation/README.md

-# 🚀 ROS 2 Autonomous Navigation Simulation
+# 🚀 ROS 2 Autonomous Caster Wheel URDF Navigation Simulation

 A complete autonomous navigation pipeline built with **ROS 2 Humble** and **Ignition Gazebo (Fortress)** — from a custom-designed simulation environment through SLAM mapping, localization, and autonomous path planning with Nav2.